curtispuetz/pypp-cli/readme.md

 I can't think of any other missing features at the moment, but I am sure that many will come up.

 Some features are excluded from ComPy on purpose because I don't think they are needed to write the ComPy code that I want to write.
 A big example of this is pointers.
 I don't see a reason to support them generically.
-But, if someone really wanted they could probably create a bridge-library to support them generically.
+But, if someone really wanted, they could probably create a bridge-library to support them generically.
 The reason I say "generically" is because I support a specific type of pointer in my GLFW bridge library ([reference](https://github.com/curtispuetz/compy-bridge-lib-glfw/blob/master/compy_bridge_lib_glfw/compy_data/bridge_jsons/name_map.json)).

 ComPy likely won't be useful for web development for a while.